Commonwealth Consolidated Acts

 (x) dealings in firearms or armaments;

-(xi) a sexual offence against a person who is under 16 (including an offence against Part IIIA of the Crimes Act 1914 );
+(xi) a sexual offence against a person who is under 16;

 (xii) an immigration offence.

-Offences relating to people smuggling with exploitation, slavery, sexual servitude and deceptive recruiting
+Offences relating to people smuggling, slavery, sexual servitude, deceptive recruiting and trafficking in persons etc.

 (3A) An offence is also a serious offence if it is an offence against:

-(a) the production, publication, possession, supply or sale of, or other dealing in, child pornography; or
+(i) the production, publication, possession, supply or sale of, or other dealing in, child abuse material (within the meaning of Part 10.6 of the Criminal Code ); or

-(b) consenting to or procuring the employment of a child, or employing a child, in connection with child pornography.
+(ii) consenting to or procuring the employment of a child, or employing a child, in connection with such material.

 Money laundering offences etc.